iterative/dvc.org/content/docs/tutorials/get-started/add-files.md

 $ git commit -m "Add raw data to project"
 ```

-Committing DVC-files with Git allows us to track different versions of the
+Committing `.dvc` files with Git allows us to track different versions of the
 <abbr>project</abbr> data as it evolves with the source code tracked by Git.

 <details>